 Anna Maria College Online uses the FAFSA (Free Application for Federal Student Aid) to determine award amounts.
 To start the financial aid process, please complete the Free Application for Federal Student Aid (FAFSA) online at www.fafsa.ed.gov.

-In order to complete the FAFSA online, you will need to register for a PIN (personal identification number) with the U.S. Department of Education.
-Your PIN will serve as your electronic signature on any and all future Federal Financial Aid documents completed online.
-You can apply for a PIN by visiting this website: www.pin.ed.gov.
+In order to complete the FAFSA online, you will need to register for a FSA ID with the U.S. Department of Education.
+Your ID will serve as your electronic signature on any and all future Federal Financial Aid documents completed online.
+You can apply for a ID with these instructions.

 You will also need to enter Anna Maria College's school code (002117) to have your information sent to us electronically.